Vinsers to raise “Capital” in a class simulation of the Shark Tank

 Mr. John has been teaching at EF Academy Boarding Schools in New York for two years, developing a variety of unique programs that include research and investigation of an actual American business.

 In this class, knowledge is not only exchanged in one way, Vinsers had chances to ask Mr. John questions to find the pros and cons of business models.
 In addition, with the interesting and energy-filled teaching method full of practical examples, Mr. John Dohrmann has inspired and helped students to easily approach the complicated and new “Business” topic.

-All “startup” groups have presented their business ideas and called for “capital” from Mr. John.
-With only 3 short minutes, groups of Vinsers have successfully convinced “investor” John Dohrmann by their negotiation skill and English language proficiency.
+All “startup” groups presented their business ideas and called for “capital” from Mr. John.
+With only 3 short minutes, groups of Vinsers successfully convinced “investor” John Dohrmann by their negotiation skill and English language proficiency.

-Through these classes and chances of exchanging, in addition to strengthening the knowledge about personal Financial Management, Vinsers also can get familiar with knowledge about startup and fund raising, aiming at an International learning model.
+Through these classes and chances of exchanging, in addition to strengthening the knowledge about personal Financial Management, Vinsers also can get familiar with knowledge about startup and fundraising, aiming at an International learning model.